 Students are assigned to their placements through a matching process, based on information the student provides in the Field Education Application Form and information collected from agencies and Field Education Instructors.

-Field Education Placement Streams
+Field Education Practicum Streams

 Once students are admitted into the program, they can express their interest in the following field education options via the required Field Education Application Form.
 Students can provide their learning goals and areas of practice in which they are interested in to the Field Education Office for the purpose of assigning students to placements based on goodness of fit.